 There’s also a bunch of shots I took during the men’s and women’s halfpipe events inside the magazine.
 One of my favourite shots from the pipe is of Torah bright doing a huge first hit method during the practise session, and it got a nice double page run, as well as a few other fav’s.

 I was most interested to see that they had used a jube (jubilation) shot on the cover.
 I would say that’s pretty unusual for an action sports magazine, but hey, I’m not complaining!
+I am aslo thankful to Web Development in South Florida for their great service on building our website.

 Few more page layouts from the mag after the cut.
 Continue reading